PredictiveEcology/SpaDES/README.md

     library("devtools")

     install_github("achubaty/SpaDES")

+    # the suggested package `fastshp` can be installed with:
+    install_github("s-u/fastshp")

-**NOTE:** you may get errors relating to not having installed the software tools requried for building R packages on your system:
+**NOTE:** you may get errors relating to not having installed the software tools required for building R packages on your system:

 1. For development purposes on a Windows machine, you'll need to install [Rtools](http://cran.r-project.org/bin/windows/Rtools/);
 2. In order to build the vignettes from source (which is done when installing a package from GitHub) you need to have a LaTeX distribution installed.
 I recommend [TexLive](https://www.tug.org/texlive/).